Hacking Task Confounder in Meta-Learning: Methodology

 \subsection{Causal Module}

-In the disentangling module, each column of $\Xi$ is treated as a causal factor.
-However, due to the random initialization of matrix $\Xi$ and the absence of explicit constraints in the disentangling module, ensuring causality in $\Xi$ becomes challenging.
-Moreover, the causal factors for each task also exhibit randomness, making it difficult to guarantee their authenticity.
-To solve these problems, we propose the causal module to ensure causality in the disentangling module.
-Following \cite{koyama2020invariance}, we can see that a model invariant to multiple distributions could learn causal correlations.
-Also, based on Theorem 9 described in \cite{DBLP:journals/corr/abs-1907-02893}, by enforcing invariance over multiple training datasets that exhibit distribution shifts, the task-specific models should only utilize causal factors that are helpful to themselves, and assign zero weights to those non-causal factors for the task.
-Therefore, the causal module is designed to facilitate causal learning by using this invariance.
+In this module, we aim to ensure the causality of the generating factors obtained in the disentangling module.
+Following ~\cite{koyama2020invariance}, a model invariant to different distributions can learn causal correlations.
+Meanwhile, based on Theorem 9 described in \cite{DBLP:journals/corr/abs-1907-02893}, by enforcing invariance over multiple training datasets that exhibit distribution shifts, the task-specific models could only use task-related causal factors and assign zero weights to those non-causal generating factors.
+Therefore, the causal module is designed to facilitate causal learning by using this invariance, thereby ensuring the causality of the generating factors obtained by $\Xi$ and $f_{gr}$.

-As widely known, during the training phase of meta-learning, the training data can be divided into multiple support sets and multiple query sets.
-As they comprise different samples, they can be regarded as distinct data distributions with distributional shifts.
-Meanwhile, the learning process in Eq.\ref{eq:outer} can be depicted as follows: First, for every $f_{\theta}$, optimizing Eq. \ref{eq:inner} can achieve an optimal $f_{\theta}^i$ and $\mathcal{L}(Y_i^s,X_i^s,f_{\theta}^i)$ on the support set.
-Subsequently, altering the value of $f_{\theta}$ impacts the optimal $f_{\theta}^i$ accordingly.
-At last, seek the optimal $f_{\theta}$ to obtain the optimal $f_{\theta}^i$ that can optimize $\frac{1}{N_{tr}}\sum_{i=1}^{N_{tr}}\mathcal{L}(Y_i^q,X_i^q,f_\theta ^i)$ on the query set.
-Consequently, the optimization of Eq.\ref{eq:inner} and Eq.\ref{eq:outer} can be interpreted as achieving optimality across multiple datasets using the same $f_{\theta}$.
-Based on the above illustration, we propose to utilize a bi-level optimization mechanism to learn $\Xi$ and $f_{gr}$, e.g., similar to Eq.\ref{eq:inner} and Eq.\ref{eq:outer}, thus ensuring causality.
+During the training phase of ML, the training data can be divided into multiple support sets and query sets.
+As they comprise different samples, they can be regarded as different data distributions with distributional shifts.
+Meanwhile, the learning process of meta-learning can be depicted as follows: First, for every $f_{\theta}$, optimizing Eq.\ref{eq:inner} can achieve an optimal $f_{\theta}^i$ and $\mathcal{L}(Y_i^s,X_i^s,f_{\theta}^i)$ on the support set.
+Next, altering the value of $f_{\theta}$ impacts the optimal $f_{\theta}^i$, we seek the optimal $f_{\theta}$ to obtain the optimal $f_{\theta}^i$ by optimizing $\frac{1}{N_{tr}}\sum_{i=1}^{N_{tr}}\mathcal{L}(Y_i^q,X_i^q,f_\theta ^i)$ on the query sets (Eq.\ref{eq:outer}).
+Thus, the bi-level optimization of Eq.\ref{eq:inner} and Eq.\ref{eq:outer} can be interpreted as achieving optimality across multiple datasets using the same $f_{\theta}$, and the causal factors are invariant on the support and query sets of the same task.

+Based on the above illustration, we propose to utilize a bi-level optimization mechanism to learn $\Xi$ and $f_{gr}$ which is similar to Eq.\ref{eq:inner} and Eq.\ref{eq:outer}, thus ensuring causality.
 Specifically, for the first level, we learn $\Xi^{'}$ and ${f}_{gr}^{'}$ with the support sets through the following objectives:

 and for the second level, we learn ${\Xi}$ and ${{f}_{gr}}$ with the query sets through the following objectives: